Rams vs Titans Prediction — AI Finds CAN'T MISS NFL Lines & Props (Sep 14)

 Los Angeles vs. Tennessee Prop Picks (AI)

-AI algorithm Remi is pouring through mountains of data on each team.
-In fact, anytime the Rams and Titans play there’s always several intriguing observations to key in on.
-Not to mention games played at Nissan Stadium in Sep seemingly never follow normal, predictable betting trends.
+Remi is pouring through tons of data on each team.
+In fact, anytime the Rams and Titans play there’s always several intriguing angles to key in on.
+Not to mention games played at Nissan Stadium in Sep almost always follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: T. Lockett over 16.5 Receiving Yards.